Sheco/dotfiles/README.md

 # kitty

-My favorite terminal emulator, Kitty, it can be downloaded from the [Kitty Website](https://sw.kovidgoyal.net/kitty/binary/).
+My favorite terminal emulator, Kitty, it can be downloaded from the [Kitty Website](https://sw.kovidgoyal.net/kitty/binary/) or you can use the [update_kitty](/update_kitty) script included in this repo.

 Copy both (kitty/kitty.conf)[kitty/kitty.conf] and (kitty/current-theme.conf)[current-theme.conf) to `$HOME/.config/kitty`.